 Usually, I have to learn not just one but several things.
 Where should I start?
 What follows after that?
 I will either not read instructions or forget parts of them, and learn by interacting with your product.
 We always learn or understand things in time and not all at once.
 Software should therefore direct my attention, my gaze, in clear steps from one thing to the other.
-First here, then there – avoid anything distracting or confusing.
+First here, then there – avoid anything distracting.

 When Steve Jobs introduced the iPhone in 2007 and showed the audience how easy and fun the touch display gesture slide-to-unlock was (see video), he not only shaped our first impression of his product.
 Good marketing teaches us the first lessons without us realizing it.
 Here: How the phone generally works, where to start, what slide-to-unlock means – which is already hinted at through text and animation – how to do that exactly, what follows next, and how easy it all is, boom!
 After that, everything is shown a second time.
 Product demonstrations are tutorials.
 Once we’ve learned something it soon appears to be simple.
 We use the word intuitive when we don’t notice us learning.